isomerpages/moh-upec/_our-work/Community Responsiveness/DARE programme.md

 <p>Also known as the <strong>Dispatcher-Assisted first REsponder (DARE) programme</strong>,
-this fun and interactive hands-on programme allows participants to learn how to co-operate with the 995 specialists, perform chest compressions and use an AED on a cardiac arrest victim in under an hour.</p>
+this fun and interactive hands-on programme allows participants to learn how to co-operate with the 995 specialists, perform chest compressions and use an Automated External Defibrillator (AED) on a cardiac arrest victim in under an hour.</p>
 <hr>
 <div class="isomer-card-grid">
 <div class="isomer-card">